industrydive/stripe-ctf-2-vm/docs/participating.md

 If you log into the VM you'll find a copy of the level code in your home directory.
 Some of the levels suggest that you might want to run the code locally to get a better idea as to how to break it.
-You can do this in the VM.
+You can do this in the VM, with a little work.

 ## Rules of Engagement